willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

     ...
 ```

 Now we will validate the ambient temperature scenario in acceptable levels.
-The checks use the same approaches as the previous one, but in this case we make sure that the piezo sensor and the Twilio API **were not triggered**.
+The checks use the same approaches as the previous one, but in this case, we make sure that the piezo sensor and the Twilio API **were not triggered**.

 ```javascript
     ...